jon-jacky/PyModel/samples/Socket/README.txt

 useful subset of behaviors can be written easily.
 Below we will discuss stepper_o and stepper_a, that support all model behaviors correctly.

+The stepper_util test harness utilities

+The stepper_util module defines constants and methods used by all three steppers, including methods to open and close sockets and to make a connection.
+The three stepper modules only handle the send and recv methods - that is their only difference.

 The test_stepper script